mda-mrsl/PV-BSXmit/README.md

 # PV-BSXmit

 # What is this repository for?
-A method for (nonproton) transmit gain calibration on the Bruker (Paravision) platform, including hyperpolarized 13C and 129Xe.
+This repository contains the necessary method file and supplementary materials for (nonproton) transmit gain calibration on the Bruker (Paravision) platform.

-Please note, this method has currently been tested only on the CentOS 5.11 operating system and Parvision V6.0.1 (PV6.0.1).
+Please note, this method has only been tested using the CentOS 5.11 operating system and Parvision V6.0.1 (PV6.0.1).

 # How do I get set up?
 * Import *bsSinglePulse_6.0.1.PvUserSrcMethod* in PV6.0.1 to **${PVHOME}/prog/curdir/${USER}/ParaVision/methods/src**.